 Fire and rescue service legislation

-In addition to their responsibilities under the Fire and Rescue Services Act 2004, fire and rescue services must be aware of their responsibilities under other relevant legislation which consider the environment.
+Key legislation for incident command is provided in Incident command - Legislation.
+Fire and rescue services must also be aware of their responsibilities under other relevant legislation that considers the environment.

-As Category 1 responders, fire and rescue services are part of the multi-agency response to civil emergencies.
+Civil Contingencies Act: As Category 1 responders, fire and rescue services are part of the multi-agency response to civil emergencies.
 The role of the fire and rescue service under the act is to save life, and to protect property and the environment.
-To be an 'environmental emergency' an incident must be one of the following:
+To be an 'environmental emergency', an incident must be one of the following:

 - Contamination of land, water or air with a harmful biological, chemical or radioactive substance